 Whether you were injured by a poorly maintained ski lift or an inattentive ski lift operator, you will be facing a formidable defense on behalf of the ski area operator.
 Ski area operators enjoy statutory immunity for many routine operations, and liability for a ski lift injury is narrowly defined.
 Experts in ski area management and lift operations often are needed to testify as to the cause of an accident.
 The nuances of law involved when pursuing a claim against a ski area make experienced representation critical.

 What to expect from a ski lift injury lawsuit?

 Significant ski lift accidents, such as brake failure or derailment of the cable, must be reported to state authorities and investigated.
 Generally, ski area management will compile a comprehensive report concerning the nature, location, and causes of a major lift accident.
 But you may not be provided a complete copy of the accident file without legal representation, many ski area operators will only produce the complete file in response to a subpoena from an attorney.

 Ski lift accidents frequently involve falls from dangerous heights.
 Medical expenses for internal injuries and broken bones can easily run into six-figures.
-The nature of the injuries suffered in a many ski lift accidents often means expensive treatment and rehabilitation are needed over a long-term period.
+The nature of the injuries suffered in many ski lift accidents often means expensive treatment and rehabilitation are needed over a long-term period.
 Other expenses which arise include future medical expenses, often coupled with a loss of income if the victim was previously employed.
 Frequently other family members lose time away from work as well.
-Usually the worst parts of the injury are the pain, the difficulty during recovery, and sometimes even a permanent impairment.
+Usually, the worst parts of the injury are the pain, the difficulty during recovery, and sometimes even permanent impairment.
 The injured victim may seek compensation from the ski area operator for all of these expenses.
 Read more about Damages.